webbgroup/stelligent-u/04-vpcs/README.md

 ##### Question: Ping

 _Can you ping your instance now?_
+No - See above

 ##### Question: SSH

 _Can you ssh into your instance now?_
+No - See above

 ##### Question: Traffic